Capital City: Skopje

-You can apply for a permanent residence after 3 years of uninterrupted stay in North Macedonia and to qualify for Macedonian citizenship you must have lived in the country for at least 8 years.
+You can apply for permanent residence after 3 years of uninterrupted stay in North Macedonia, and to qualify for Macedonian citizenship, you must have lived in the country for at least 8 years.

 The documents you need to submit for a residence permit are:

 - Valid passport (validity for at least 3 months)